Tanovea (rabacfosadine) Chemotherapy

 Tanovea Chemotherapy Success Rates

-Tanovea chemotherapy is only used for cancer treatment in dogs, and so far it only shows promise for a couple of cancer types (see below).
+Tanovea chemotherapy is only used in dogs; so far, it only shows promise for a couple of cancer types.

 Lymphoma